-The New Facilities weighting is calculated by taking the student FTE in new facilities times 25% (.25) rounded to 1 decimal place.
+School Facilities weighting (new facilities weighting) is calculated by taking the student FTE in a new facility times 25% (.25) rounded to one decimal place.
 The auditor is concerned only with the total student FTE.
 This is not a KIDS item, and is reported directly on the SO66.